fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ### Reusing Instances (Selection & Claiming)

-With the released instance now available in the resource pool, let’s imagine another workflow triggers, requesting compute resources.
+With the released instance now available in the resource pool, let’s imagine another workflow triggers requesting compute resources.
 The controlplane first consults the resource pool to check if existing idle resources match the workflow’s requirements.

 The controlplane evaluates key attributes from resource pool messages, some of these include: